 Gifting is an incredibly important aspect of the Read, Write, Count bags and Bookbug Primary 1 Family bag.
 How you gift the bags will help to build excitement and enthusiasm about them before children take the bags home.
 83% of parents/carers believe that Bookbug and Read, Write, Count have started their child on a journey to becoming a lifelong reader.

 Bookbug and Read, Write, Count are succeeding in creating opportunities in families' lives to have positive experiences with books and reading in just the initial gifting alone.

 When to gift your bags

-The bags will arrive at your school between September and early November and we recommend that you gift the bags to children during Book Week Scotland.
-Book Week Scotland is a national celebration of books and reading and is the ideal time to gift your bags.
+The bags will arrive at your school from the end of October onwards.
+If you receive them in time, we recommend that you gift the bags to children during Book Week Scotland.
+Book Week Scotland is a national celebration of books and reading.
 Gifting the bags during Book Week Scotland will draw pupils' and parents' attention to this national celebration and encourage them to participate in the week's events, laying the groundwork for further engagement in reading.

 Sending a letter home is a simple way to inform parents and carers about the bags and give advice and tips on how to use them.
 We have provided a basic template letter you can use and adapt, for example, adding in tips about reading together.